-- The Division of Graduate Medical Sciences held their inaugural PhD Distinguished Alumni Awards to honor graduates who have made outstanding contributions to the fields of medicine and science.
+- Graduate Medical Sciences held their inaugural PhD Distinguished Alumni Awards to honor graduates who have made outstanding contributions to the fields of medicine and science.
 This year’s awardees are Erika Ebbel Angle, PhD (BUSM’12) and Steve Perrin, PhD (BUSM’95)

 - GMS received a two-year, $300,000 grant from the National Science Foundation (NSF) for its pilot project BEST BET: Broadening Experiences in Scientific Training – Beginning Enhancement Track

 - GMS launched a new initiative for Diversity, Equity & Inclusion to support academic, and research programs that aim to educate, recruit and retain an inclusive community.
 Pipeline initiatives, such as the Summer Training as Research Scholars Program (STaRS), recently renewed for a second five-year period and BU PREP are designed to promote access to graduate education for traditionally underrepresented students in the biomedical sciences and medicine.

 - FY18 Cash in for Professorships: $4,052,060

 - Newly announced/established or installed BUSM professorships during FY18: